Cray-HPE/docs-csm/operations/network/management_network/bican_enable.md

 If the system is moving from the CAN to CHN, then the management network will need configuration changes to allow connectivity.

-1. Configure management network switches and customer edge switches.
-[BICAN switch configuration](bican_switch_configuration.md)
+Refer to [BICAN switch configuration](bican_switch_configuration.md) to configure management network switches and customer edge switches.

 ### Configure UAN